MicrosoftDocs/win32/desktop-src/ipc/nddesetsharesecurity.md

 ---
-Description: 'Sets the security descriptor associated with the DDE share.' ms.assetid: '8bb8c466-3dd7-49a6-8ba5-632001b8a47f'
+Description: Sets the security descriptor associated with the DDE share. ms.assetid: 8bb8c466-3dd7-49a6-8ba5-632001b8a47f
 title: NDdeSetShareSecurity function
+ms.date: 05/31/2018
+ms.topic: article
+ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
 ---

 # NDdeSetShareSecurity function

 \[Network DDE is no longer supported.
 Nddeapi.dll is present on Windows Vista, but all function calls return NDDE\_NOT\_IMPLEMENTED.\]

 Sets the security descriptor associated with the DDE share.
 This is done usually after editing the DACL assigned to the DDE share.